Backford Hall

 Backford Hall is a country house in the village of Backford, Cheshire, England.
-It was built in 1863 on the site of earlier halls, and was designed by John Cunningham.
+It was built in the mid 19th Century on the site of earlier halls, and was designed by John Cunningham.
 Its style is described as "exuberant Elizabethan, Jacobean and Bohemian Rococo".
-The authors of the Buildings of England series describe the north front as being "wildly over-egged".
-The house is constructed in brick with slate roofs.

 Since 1946 it has been used as offices by Cheshire County Council, and in 2012 its sale was agreed for residential development if planning approval was granted.
 Planning permission was granted in 2014 and the first residents moved into one of the new houses in 2016.
 The house is recorded in the National Heritage List for England as a designated Grade II listed building.

+History

+Backford Hall was built by Lieutenant Colonel Edward Holt Glegg (1809-1877) of the Rifle Brigade.
+The foundation stone for was laid in 1848.
+In June 1849 when the building was in progress a dinner for the workmen was held in a farmhouse on the estate.
+This was described in the local newspaper at that time.
+They said that the foundation stone had been laid in June of the previous year and that John Cunningham was the architect.
+They also made the following comment about the Hall.

+"It is a beautiful specimen of the ornamental Elizabethan style and admirably built and is expected to be ready for the reception of the family in May or June next year."